duststorm/makehuman/trunk/makehuman/docs/source/user_manual_import_mhx_249.rst

 Import into Blender
 *********************

-When Blender starts up, there should a new entry in the File > Imports menu which says Makehuman (.mhx).
+When Blender starts up, there should a new entry in the file > Imports menu which says Makehuman (.mhx).
 If it is not there (after you have restarted Blender), just load the mhx_import.py file into a text editor in Blender and execute it from there.

 .. figure::  _static/blender-import.png
    :align:   center